 They also need toys, games and things to do, as well as a clean living environment and plenty of handling if they are to be tamed and friendly with people.

-If you cannot commit to providing all of these things, and taking care of your pet’s day to day needs for the entire duration of their hopefully long lives-you will be better off sticking with Easter eggs and chocolate rabbits instead!
+If you cannot commit to providing all of these things, and taking care of your pet’s day to day needs for the entire duration of their hopefully long lives - you should revaluate if you are ready for a pet!